-The non-employee members of the Committee took note of these salary reductions in approving the awards of incentive bonuses to the senior officers of the Company based on the Company's fiscal 1998 performance and the incentive compensation plans described below.
+There were no awards of incentive bonuses to the senior officers of the Company based on the Company's fiscal 1999 performance and the incentive compensation plans described below.

 Short-Term Incentives

 The Company maintains two short-term incentive bonus plans, the Income Pool Incentive Compensation Plan ("IPICP") and the Presidential Incentive Plan ("PIP").
 They are designed to create incentives for superior performance and to allow the Company's executive officers to share in the success of the Company by rewarding the contributions of individual officers.
 The availability of funds for distribution under these plans is dependent upon the performance of the Company as a whole.
 Focused on short-term or annual business results, they enable the Company to award designated executives with annual cash bonuses based on their contributions to the profits of their particular divisions of the Company.